Do not miss

 Keynotes: Karen Barad, (science), Jan Willem Tulp, (data visualization), Edward Colless

-The conference chairs would like to invite you all to join us for the fifth International Conference on Transdisciplinary Imaging at the Intersections of Art, Science and Culture hosted by the Edinburgh Futures Institute, that will take place on April 18th/19th/20th 2018 in collaboration with Talbot Rice Gallery, Edinburgh College of Art and the Centre for Design Informatics.
+The conference chairs would like to invite you all to join us for the fifth International Conference on Transdisciplinary Imaging at the Intersections of Art, Science and Culture hosted by the Edinburgh Futures Institute, that will take place on April 18th/19th/20th 2018 in collaboration with Talbot Rice Gallery, Edinburgh College of Art and the Institute for Design Informatics.
 Over two stimulating days, acclaimed Keynotes and professionals including curators, historians, creative arts practitioners, critics and theorists will explore latent aspects of transdisciplinary imaging.

 The theme of the conference focuses on a fluidity between the seen and unseen.
 Understood as patterns that simultaneously freeze and transcend fleeting realities, images are bound by the paradox of being of a moment that has passed.
 As cultural theories seek to overcome the stable, spatial realities that image-based forms of comprehension have projected, and new technologies reshape how information is read and encoded, the latent image opens up a vital critical strand of enquiry.
 Originally designating the invisible atomic changes occurring in the photographic process prior to development, the latent image refers to the underlying translation and reconstitution of information that underpins all analogue and digital imaging as it negotiates with a transient reality.
 The liminal space between the seen and unseen being an ongoing locus of a ‘becoming’.
 A catalyst for debates about sonic images, invisible networks and relationships between intuition and intelligibility, this conference will raise quantitative and qualitative questions important to any discipline predicated on image production.